webplatform/docs/guides/html_lists/index.md

 === Ordered lists ===

-Ordered lists, or numbered lists, are used to display a list of items that need to be placed in a specific order.
-An example would be cooking instructions, which must be completed in order for the recipe to work:
+''Ordered'' (numbered) lists are used to display a list of items that should be in a specific order.
+An example would be cooking instructions:

 # Gather ingredients
 # Mix ingredients together